-- 7. P need not attend the hearing if- - (a) a certificate from an approved practitioner involved in his or her care declares that attending would not be in his or her best interest; - (b) he or she is physically unable to attend; - (c) the court is satisfied that P's views, as far as is possible, have been ascertained and recorded; or - (d) the court declares that P's attendance is not required.
+- 7. P need not attend the hearing if- - (a) a certificate from a practitioner approved under Rule 2(3) who is involved in his or her care declares that attending would not be in his or her best interest; - (b) he or she is physically unable to attend; - (c) the court is satisfied that P's views, as far as is possible, have been ascertained and recorded; or - (d) the court declares that P's attendance is not required.